kenjones-cisco/building-openapis/content/tutorials/client_postman.md

 You should now see a Collection named `Issue Tracker` in the list.

-To learn more about Postman, you can read the [Postman Docs](https://www.getpostman.com/docs/).
+To learn more about Postman, you can read the [Postman Docs](https://www.getpostman.com/docs/) :fa-external-link:.